Applicable Employee Classes:

 Appropriate discipline cannot be decided in advance.
 The following information represents a common sequence of events, but you should always keep in mind that the specific circumstances in which you may be involved may dictate a more- or less-severe penalty than that received by a co-worker.
 Nothing in this policy should be construed to prevent a greater or lesser penalty being imposed for any infraction of regulations, rules, or standards of conduct.

 If your supervisor becomes aware of a problem, the first step normally taken to correct the problem is an informal discussion with you.
 During this meeting your supervisor will make you aware of the problem and define the appropriate behavior.
 If you do not correct the problem, your supervisor will progress to the formal part of the discipline process, which will start with a formal oral reprimand.
 This reprimand is reduced to writing for purposes of documentation and is placed in your permanent personnel file.
-This is commonly known as a “written oral reprimand.”
+This is commonly known as a “written verbal reprimand.”

 If you continue to act inappropriately, your supervisor will progress to a written warning.